 11. The Asian green mussel, Perna viridis, is a nuisance even within its native range in the Indo-Pacific.
 Impacts from this species have the potential to be severe.
 In addition to hampering the effectiveness of cooling systems, it is also notorious for fouling navigation buoys, floating docks, piers, and pilings.
 Ecological studies in Florida have shown that P. viridis is also detrimental to intertidal oyster reefs, where it displaces adult oysters and reduces the density of juvenile oysters.

 12. The Charrua mussel, Mytella charruana, belongs to the same family as the invasive green mussel and several native marine mussels.
 M. charruana poses the potential problem of fouling structures submerged in seawater.
 Potential impacts include economic hardship due to its fouling ability, and ecological alteration due to competition with native shellfish species.

-3
+13. Two visually identical species of lionfish (Pterois volitans and P. miles) were introduced into the northwest Atlantic Ocean, Caribbean Sea and the Gulf of Mexico, probably through the US aquarium trade, in the 1980’s.
+Lionfish have been established from Miami to North Carolina since 2002, and in the Florida Keys since 2009.
+On heavily invaded sites, lionfish have reduced fish prey densities

+by up to 90% and continue to consume native coral-reef fishes and crustaceans at unsustainable rates.
+More recently, lionfish have been reported in increasing numbers from inshore and estuarine waters as far north as Narragansett Bay, RI (Schofield et al., 2013)

+14. Introductions of the Asian tiger shrimp (Penaeus monodon) into the southeastern US may be due to escapement from aquaculture facilities following flooding by storms and hurricanes; larvae released from Caribbean shrimp farms and transported north via the Gulf Stream; and/or migration from areas where tiger shrimp had previously become established in the wild.
+Evidence suggests that there has been an increase in abundance along the southeastern US coast over the past five years, indicating the likely presence of a breeding population.
+(Knott et al., 2013).
+The extent to which tiger shrimp are transmitting viral diseases or displacing native shrimp species through predation or competition for prey remains unknown.

 SAFMC Policies Addressing Estuarine Invasive Species